 Toys; general manager, baby care division, Gerber Products; president,

 Aviva/Hasbro, Hasbro’s import division; and executive vice president and

 chief operating officer of Lionel Leisure/Kiddie City.

-Mr. Friedman currently serves on the Toy Industry Foundation (TIF)
+Mr. Friedman currently serves on The Toy Foundation (TTF)

 Board of Trustees, the charitable arm of the TIA, where he also serves